soheib08/todo-app/README.md

 # Todo List Project

 This project is a Todo List application built with NestJS, using MongoDB as the database.
-The application follows Clean Architecture principles and incorporates CQRS, Event-Driven architecture, the Saga pattern, and Domain-Driven Design (DDD) principles.
+I "tried" to implement a application that follows Clean Architecture principles and incorporates CQRS, Event-Driven architecture, and Domain-Driven Design (DDD) principles.

 ## Getting Started